About the 3D Printer

 Design creation:

 - The 3D printer can be used with basic knowledge of Computer Assisted Drawing (CAD).
 Creating a new design requires an advanced knowledge of 3D modeling software products.
-Any 3D drafting software may be used to create a design as long as the file can be saved in .stl, .obj, or .3mf file format.
+Any 3D drafting software may be used to create a design as long as the file can be saved in .stl or .obj format.

-- Library members must design, scan, image, create or download their own models for use on the 3-D printer; library staff is available for assistance only.
+- Library members must design, scan, create or download their own models for use on the 3D printer; library staff is available for assistance only.

 Submitting a design for printing: